davidji99/terraform-provider-herokux/docs/resources/oauth_authorization.md

 ### Rotating an existing authorization access token
-If you wish to rotate an existing `access_token` created by this resource, the recommended way is to `taint` the resource and then execute `terraform apply`.
+If you wish to rotate an existing `access_token` created by this resource, the recommended way is to `taint` the resource and then execute `terraform apply` ONLY if the token is still valid and has not expired.
 This will generate a new authorization and access token.

 **DO NOT USE** `heroku authorizations:rotate <ID>` or its underlying [API](https://devcenter.heroku.com/articles/platform-api-reference#oauth-authorization-regenerate) as the new access token's time to live is set to 28880 seconds (~8 hours) regardless of the original TTL.
 This out-of-band